 Grand Master Norman L. Campbell

 Dr. Marcia Ann Mims Coppertino, Ph.D.
 Msc.D Psy.D, 1000 Woman in White, to be followed by 100 Men in Black Los Angeles Founding Organizer/Director says her work and service to humanity is the result of a promise to Jehovah God and all that is good in dedication to her Great Great Grandfather Gib Mims; (son of white slave owner of Fort Mims, Alabama); Great Grandfather, Rev. Will Henry Mims; Grandfather/Grandmother Rev. Calvin and Ann Kirby Mims, founding members/builders of Castalia Missionary Baptist Church of Memphis, Tennessee; and father, the late Bishop James Howard Mims, Community Leader, Activist, Counselor, Lover and Protector of the People, and founder of The Household of God Bibleway Church in Lynwood, California, and Mother, Bertha Mae Johnson Mims, the first black model for Los Angeles John Robert Powers Modeling Agency.
 Dr. Coppertino heeded the call for peace relations on February 2015, when 8 separate calls came into her office from women in distress.
 She quickly thereafter assembled ladies in her home living room and spoke of the plight of LA women, and out of that dinner conversation, the 1,000 Women in White movement was birthed.
-After the historic national march in January, 2016, Dr Coppertino developed The International Platform for Peace to continue the work of peace on a global scale.
+After the historic national march in January, 2016, Dr Coppertino conceived and developed The International Platform for Peace to continue the work of peace on a global scale.

 MR. ELWIN RUTLEDGE, U.S. STATE COORDINATOR, 1,000 WOMEN IN WHITE LOGISTICS

 A man with a vision of global peace and love.